sense-finance/rumpel-wallet/README.md

 <img src="./assets/point-tokenization-system.png" width="500" height="500">

 Tl;dr
-- Users create and manage unique positions using their Rumpel wallets
+- Users create and manage unique positions using their Rumpel Wallets
 - Points accrue as pTokens via the Point Tokenization Vault
 - Users can sell their pTokens at any time
-- After redemption, the protocol converts points to reward tokens, claims them for users, and transfers them to the vault
+- After point-providing protocol enables conversion of points to reward tokens, Rumpel claims the rewards for users and sweeps them into the vault
 - All pToken holders can redeem their pTokens for rewards using the vault

 The redemption process will be the same as it has been for the Point Tokenization Vault, just with a new source of reward tokens.